We may earn money or products from the companies mentioned in this post. To read more about our affiliate program click here

 Washi tape is so much fun!
 It is easy to reposition and you can get so many fun prints.
 I may have a slight addiction to washi lol.
 I like to go to Michaels craft store and check out their bin of individual rolls that are around 3 for $1.
 Here are a few of my favorite patterns on Amazon as well.

 There are so many other paints, pens, markers, etc. that this post would get WAY too long if I listed them all.
-Instead I’ll just put a few of my favorites in the product carousel below.
+Instead I’ll just link you to my Amazon List.

 In the future I’m planning to do more detailed posts on each medium that I use as well as some great art journaling prompts.
 What other products are you interested in learning about?
 What are your favorite products for art journaling?
 Come join the Muchness Mamas on Facebook and lets chat about it!
 I’ve also created a Pinterest board just for Art Journaling if you’d like to see more tips and inspiration.